harleydutton/tabula-rasa/meta/rejected/starting wealth.md

-[[Problem]] should starting wealth be a thing on the setting doc? this would be a baseline level for the wealth stat.
+should starting wealth be a thing on the setting doc? this would be a baseline level for the wealth stat.

 ---